shailamusharoff/adglm/README.md

 # Variance terms for LRT
 var_test = params$var_test

-# Parameter estimates, standard errors, Wald p-values (do not use)
+# Parameter estimates, standard errors, Wald p-values (do not use for testing)
 fit_file = params$fit_file

 # LRT p-values: use these for testing